Mediation in Member States - Germany

 Can an agreement resulting from mediation be enforced?

-In principle, a mediation agreement can be enforced with the help of a lawyer (as a comparison by law) or notary (as a public notarial deed § § 796a to 796c, Article 794 (1) (5) of the Code of Civil Procedure).
+In principle, mediation agreements can be enforced with the help of a lawyer (acting as a lawyer) or notary (as a public notarial document, Sections 796a to 796c, 794 (1) (5) of the Code of Civil Procedure).

 This is a machine translated version of the content.
 The owner of this page accepts no responsibility or liability whatsoever with regard to the quality of this machine translated text.